stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

     print a["Arrehenius:A"],a["Arrehenius:A err"],a["chi^2"],a["nfev"]

 In this example we would be fitting an Arrehenius model to data contained inthe 'Temp' and 'Cond' columns.
 The resulting fit would be added as an additional colum called fit.
-In addition, details of the fit are added as metadata to the current :py:class:`AnalyseFile`.
+In addition, details of the fit are added as metadata to the current :py:class:`AnalysisMixin`.

 The *model* argument to :py:meth:`AnalyseFile.lmfit` can be either an instance of the model class, or just the class itself (in which case it will be instantiated as required), or just a bare callable, in which case a model class will be created around it.
 The latter is approximately equivalent to